Configuration

 AGENT_TOOL_HOME /home/pi-tools Writable HOME injected into sandboxed bash/process/terminal/quick-action/exec children.
 The Docker image creates this directory owned by pi-tools.

-AGENT_TOOL_SANDBOX_CHOWN_PATHS (empty) Comma- or whitespace-separated existing paths to recursively chown to AGENT_TOOL_UID:AGENT_TOOL_GID at server startup when sandbox mode is enabled.
-Paths are limited to /workspace, AGENT_TOOL_HOME, and non-secret Pi resource subtrees (skills, npm, git, extensions, prompts, themes).
+AGENT_TOOL_SANDBOX_CHOWN_PATHS (empty) Optional comma- or whitespace-separated existing extra paths to recursively prepare for sandbox sharing at server startup when sandbox mode is enabled.
+WORKSPACE_PATH is always prepared automatically.
+Prepared paths are owned by AGENT_TOOL_UID with the server's group and group rwX bits so both the sandbox tool identity and root server without DAC_OVERRIDE can access them.
+Extra paths are limited to WORKSPACE_PATH, AGENT_TOOL_HOME, and non-secret Pi resource subtrees (skills, npm, git, extensions, prompts, themes).

 Production-tuning knobs (rate limits, JWT lifetime, TLS / proxy posture) are documented in deployment.md.